-Prior to it being a CDC recommendation, Kentucky amended SB 250 KRS 214.160 in 2018 to establish that all pregnant women be tested for Hepatitis C and recommend testing for children born from a pregnant woman who has a positive Hepatitis C result.
-Refer to Appendix 4- Hepatitis C (HCV) Infection Screening and Referral Guidance for Pregnant Women.
-HCV infection in pregnant women and infants born to mothers with Hepatitis C is reportable to public health officials.
-Report electronically via Direct Data Entry (DDE) or complete the EPID 394 Kentucky Reportable Disease Form and fax to 502-564-4760.
-Email KHIEsupport@ky.gov to be onboarded for DDE if your facility is not yet using it.
+Prior to it being a CDC recommendation, Kentucky amended SB 250 KRS 214.160 in 2018 to establish that all pregnant women be tested for hepatitis C and recommend testing for children born from a pregnant woman who has a positive hepatitis C result.
+All pregnant women should be tested during each and every pregnancy regardless of other risk factors.
+HCV infection in pregnant women and infants born to mothers with hepatitis C is reportable to public health officials.
+Electronic reporting preferred.
+If you have full NEDSS access, you can create an investigation, and no further reporting is needed.
+If you do not have NEDSS access, report electronically via Direct Data Entry (DDE).
+Email kHlEsupport@ky.gov to be onboarded for DDE if your facility is not yet using it.
+No EPID form is required if using either electronic option.
+EPID 200 and EPID 394 forms may be used as last resort.